gbenga-redhat/ocp-ansible-playbooks/README.md

 Various ansible playbooks for OpenShift

-TODO: so far this has only been tested with OCP 3.5
+tested with OCP 3.5 on RHEL 7.3 tested with OCP 3.7 on RHEL 7.4
-Update: 3/5/2017 - Now working for OCP 3.7